omega-gg/documentation/consulting/README.md

 publishing.
 When we deliver an application it will be published for testers and ready to publish for everyone.

-Supported marketplaces: Microsoft store, Apple App Store, Google Play, Steam, itch.io
+Supported marketplaces:
+- Microsoft store
+- Apple App Store
+- Google Play
+- Steam (on a limited range of applications)
+- itch.io

 ## Our services offering